City's morgues are full, thanks to opioids

 "My counselor said, 'I want you to picture your mom coming to the morgue to identify your body,'" she said.
 "That just broke me.
 I can't picture putting my mom through so much."

-Before there's no hopera
+Before there's no hope

 In 2013, the Clermont County Sheriff's Office collaborated with local mental health officials to open the Community Alternative Sentencing Center inside the local jail.
 The voluntary program offers people who have been convicted of a misdemeanor and have a substance abuse issue the opportunity to serve their sentences in a wing of the jail that is separated from the general population.
 Nearly 40% of the participants at any given time were once addicted to opioids.